mgwu-students/lynne-okada/README.md

 ##Roadmap
 Collisions must be done
-I want the game done by this week (7/21-27) artwork/music/soundeffects/particles to be started after this week (7/21-27)+
+I want the game done by this week (7/21-27) <---hahahaa, nope. artwork/music/soundeffects/particles to be started after this week (7/21-27)+